CooperASC/cooperasc.github.com/_posts/notes/2012-11-13-full-faculty-kristi.md

 A motion passed by the Administrative Committee that "A student must be in good academic standing to be eligible to serve as a student representative to the Faculty and its standing committees" (Voted on, passed)

-A motion passed by the Administrative Committee that "The Administrative Committee reaffirms the ruling of the Academic Standards Committee that stunts must have completed Foundation Year requirements, and be in good academic standing in order to be eligible to work for the Saturday or Outreach program."
+A motion passed by the Administrative Committee that "The Administrative Committee reaffirms the ruling of the Academic Standards Committee that students must have completed Foundation Year requirements, and be in good academic standing in order to be eligible to work for the Saturday or Outreach program."
 (Voted on, passed)

 A third item was supposed to be presented for a vote: